Institutional Identity Campaign

 A great deal of evidence exists to support that statement.
 To cite just a few examples:

-- Kent State is the largest residential campus in Northeast Ohio and offers 29 residence halls including a complex for students with families.
+- Kent State is the largest residential campus in Northeast Ohio and offers 24 residence halls.

 - Kent State wields major influence in workforce development, technology and outreach through its unique eight-campus system.

-- Kent State's various programs, many of national stature, produce graduates who enrich the economic and cultural life of Ohio and the nation.
+- Kent State’s various programs, many of national stature, produce graduates who enrich the economic and cultural life of Ohio and the nation.
+Kent State alumni and their increased productivity for employers generate $1.6 billion annually in higher workforce earnings to the Northeast Ohio economy.
 For example:

 - Kent State is home to the Liquid Crystal Institute®.
 Liquid crystal displays were named by Forbes magazine as one of the 85 innovations that change the way we live today.

-- The Kent State School of Fashion Design and Merchandising was has the largest interior design program in Ohio.
+- The Kent State School of Fashion Design and Merchandising is ranked seventh in the country and 21st in the world by Fashionista.com.

-- Kent State University is ranked by the Carnegie Foundation among the nation's top 77 public research universities, and among the top 76 colleges and universities in community engagement.
+- Kent State University is ranked by the Carnegie Foundation for the Advancement of Teaching among the nation's top 74 public high-research universities, and among the top 76 colleges and universities in community engagement.

 The university's institutional identity — or branding — campaign promotes and positions Kent State in order to accomplish the following: